shanemarvinmay/interview-prep/system_design/scratch.md

-5 Steps
+# 5 Steps for a System's Design Interview
-1. Define the problem space
+## 1. Define the problem space
 - ask specific questions and get constraints - define the scope of the project
     - Who are our customers?
     - Do we need to interact with existing system?
     - Reliability need
     - Data consistence/freshness need
     - Storage and bandwidth need
-- **Functional and Non-Functional Requirements
+- **Functional and Non-Functional Requirements**
-÷‘º**
     - **Functional Requirements: functions that a system must be able to do.**
         - "Features that directly fulfill the purpose of the system."
         - Features, workflows, user interactions
-        - Actions that takes place:
+        - Actions that take place:
             - User must be able to create an account
             - Customer has to be able to make an order
             - System must be able to send an order confirmation to the user